 - Gradient Road0

 - Budget Sunroom Ideas

 - What Is Gypsum Board

 - What Are Risers

 - What Are Engineering Drawings

 Difference Between Rigid Pavement and Flexible Pavement

-- Design of rigid pavement is based-scientific design stresses of concrete on whereas flexible pavement design is mostly empirical in nature.
+- The rigid pavement vs flexible pavement design approach varies.
+Design of rigid pavement is based on scientific design stresses of concrete, whereas the flexible pavement vs rigid pavement design is mostly empirical in nature.

 - Life of rigid pavement is more than the flexible one.

 - Maintenance of well deigned rigid pavement is practically very small, whereas the bituminous surface of flexible pavement needs frequent maintenance.